 The Constitution protects you from being arbitrarily imprisoned on a mere allegation.
 When you’re accused of a crime, you have a right to an attorney, even if you can’t afford one.
 You have a right to a speedy trial.
 Scott County cannot pretend as if the Constitution doesn’t apply in its courts.

 In Michigan, we do not have the same system as Mississippi.
 Michigan makes it an obligation to move criminal cases forward as expeditiously as possible.
-If you are facing the possibility of criminal charges you want to make sure that your rights are protected and you are not ignored, or lost in the system, like Mr. Burks.
+If you are facing the possibility of criminal charges you want to make sure that your rights are protected, you are not ignored, and you are not lost in the system, like Mr. Burks, you will need a good lawyer to protect and defend you.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are aggressive and relentless in protecting the constitutional rights of those people they represent.
 Our attorneys are well respected in the legal community as competent and zealous advocates for their clients.

 If you have any questions, please contact the attorneys at LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or complete a Request for Information Form and one of our attorneys will contact you.

 “We will find a way to help you and, most importantly,